5 Ways to Stay Calm during Exams Week

 4. Get plenty of sleep

 Sure, cramming for exams and sleeping are diametrically opposed.
 But they shouldn’t be.
-When you sleep for at least 6 hours after studying material, your brain remembers it much better.
-The information you studied percolates in your brain overnight so it can be retrieved for the test.
+When you sleep for at least 7-8 hours after studying, your brain absorbs it better and you will be well-rested enough to recall it.

 5. Treat Yourself

-The day before the test, treat yourself to something – a special food, a small purchase, a call to a friend, a walk by the pond or listening to a favorite song.
-This emotional pick-me-up will tell yourself you are special and worthwhile, and that the test is not the end of the world.
+The day before the test, treat yourself to something – a special food, a small purchase, a call to a friend, a walk in the lawn, or listening to a favorite song.
+This emotional pick-me-up will tell yourself you are special and worthwhile, and that you are making it happen.